yokeshbaskaran/funtube--react/README.md

-# Funtube-app
+# ViewTube

-Inspired by UI/UX from youtube
+- This project is inspired UI/UX from YouTube.

 ## Tech Stack:
 - React
 - Tailwind CSS
 - TypeScript